Nasdaq ends sharply lower in tech sell-off

-Highly valued technology-related companies including Microsoft Corp (MSFT.O), Alphabet Inc (GOOGL.O), Apple Inc (AAPL.O), Amazon.com Inc (AMZN.O) and Facebook Inc (FB.O) sold off across the board.
-The Philadelphia Semiconductor Index (.SOX)also dropped.
+Highly valued technology-related companies including Microsoft Corp, Alphabet Inc, Apple Inc, Amazon.com Inc and Facebook Inc sold off across the board, with Apple falling the most by 3.54%.
+The Philadelphia Semiconductor Index also dropped by 1.6%.

+Volume on U.S. exchanges was 12.21 billion shares, the highest in over a month.

+Materials and financials extended their Monday gains, up by 1% and 0.7%, respectively, as investors continued to rotate money into cyclical sectors.

 “It may be that interest rates will have to rise somewhat to make sure that our economy doesn’t overheat, even though the additional spending is relatively small relative to the size of the economy,” she said in taped comments at a virtual event by The Atlantic.

-Seven out of the 11 major S&P 500 sectors fell, with technology (.SPLRCT), communication services (.SPLRCL) and consumer discretionary (.SPLRCD)falling the most.

-"Wall Street won’t find out if the Fed is making a policy mistake until several months down the road and that is making some traders nervous," Edward Moya, senior market analyst at Oanda wrote in a note.
+“Wall Street won’t find out if the Fed is making a policy mistake until several months down the road and that is making some traders nervous,” Edward Moya, senior market analyst at Oanda wrote in a note, adding investors look for clarity on economic recovery from Friday’s nonfarm payroll report.

-"After Friday’s nonfarm payroll report, investors will see a clear path for the U.S. economy to recover the remaining lost jobs due to COVID and noticeably hear more companies talk about raising prices."

 Fiscal stimulus, rapid vaccinations and the Federal Reserve’s accommodative stance have spurred a strong rebound in the U.S. economy and pushed Wall Street to record highs this year.
 The so-called “pandemic winners,” however, have recently started to fall out of favor.

-Among other stocks, CVS Health Corp (CVS.N) gained after reporting a first-quarter profit above analysts' estimates and raising its 2021 forecast. read more
+Among individual stocks, CVS Health Corp gained 4.4%after reporting a first-quarter profit above analysts’ estimates and raising its 2021 forecast.

 Results in this earnings season so far have been largely upbeat.
 Average profits at S&P 500 companies are expected to have risen 47.7% in the quarter, compared with forecasts of a 24% growth at the start of April, according to IBES data from Refinitiv.